What is a Travel Credit Card?

 Hotel rewards credit cards

-Like airline credit cards, hotel rewards credit cards allow you to earn rewards that can be redeemed with a specific hotel brand for things such as a free hotel stay.
-And hotel credit cards usually offer extra rewards when you use your hotel card to book stays with one of the brand’s properties.
-You can typically combine these rewards with the perks you earn as a brand loyalty member, such as complimentary room upgrades and extended checkout times.
+Like airline cards, hotel rewards cards allow you to earn points that can be redeemed with a specific hotel brand.
+Perks could range from a free hotel stay just for having the card to extra rewards when you use your card to book with one of the brand’s properties.

 Train rewards credit cards

-Frequent train travelers can apply for co-branded cards that allow cardmembers to earn rewards they can put toward train travel.
+Frequent transit and train travelers can apply for branded or co-branded cards that allow cardmembers to earn rewards they can put toward train travel.
+This works both in the United States and for travel abroad.
+Many allow redemption on your rewards toward hotels, rideshares, dining, and entertainment to make your trip even more enjoyable.

 Is a travel credit card with no annual fee best for you?

-While travel credit cards with no annual fee generally earn fewer miles per purchase than travel cards with an annual fee, you can still gain a lot of value from a travel card with no annual fee.
-Travel cards with no annual fee give cardmembers the benefit of earning rewards without the costs of an annual fee.
+You can unlock significant value and perks with a travel card with no annual fee.
+Travel cards with no annual fee, like Discover, give cardmembers the benefit of earning rewards without the costs of an annual fee.

 General travel rewards cards with no annual fee

-For occasional travelers, travel rewards credit cards that offer flexible earning and redemption options with no annual fee may be a good choice.
-These cards let you enjoy the benefits of a travel credit card without paying an annual fee.
+For occasional travelers, travel rewards credit cards that offer flexible earning and redemption options with no annual fee let you enjoy the benefits of a travel credit card and a general rewards card without paying an annual fee.

 Co-branded travel rewards credit cards with no annual fee

-Many airlines and hotels offer cardmembers a choice between credit cards with no annual fee or an upgraded card with an annual fee.
-Before choosing, check each card’s rewards structure against your current spending habits.
-If you regularly travel with a preferred airline or hotel, a co-branded annual fee card could offer extra rewards and benefits that might save you money in the long run.
+Before choosing a co-branded travel rewards credit card with no annual fee, check the card’s rewards structure against your current spending habits.
+If you regularly travel with a preferred airline or hotel, a card that's co-branded with an annual fee could offer extra rewards and benefits that might save you money in the long run.

 Choosing the best travel credit card for you

-Now that you know what a travel credit card is and how travel rewards credit cards work, it’s time to look at how to choose the best travel credit card for you.
+Now that you know what a travel credit card is and how they work, it’s time to look at how to choose the best travel card for you.

 New cardmember bonus